SpaceRhinoStudio/engaland-docs/general/introduction.md

 Endros possess multiple traits.
 These traits are used to determine the stats, appearance, and other attributes of the Endro.

-* **Random Traits:** Once candidate's blueprints are indexed by the [Obifex Machine](../gameplay/opifex-machine.md), Obifex, using ChainLink VRF, evaluates the traits of the Endro.
+* **Random Traits:** Once candidate's blueprints are indexed by the [Opifex Machine](../gameplay/opifex-machine.md), Opifex, using ChainLink VRF, evaluates the traits of the Endro.
 There are two types of these traits:
   1. **Appearance:** They don't affect [Rarity Score](introduction.md#rarity-score), and they are chosen randomly with an equal chance for each.
 These traits do not influence or affect gameplay or rarity farming in any way.
   2. **Stats and their BRS:** Stats are crucially important, and they represent the RPG elements of Engaverse.
 Their values are distributed on a bell curve AKA "Normal Distribution":\
      ![](../.gitbook/assets/bell-curve.png)\